amibiz/mgotail/README.md

-# mongo-tail
+# mgotail

-mongo-tail is a simple library to tail mongodb [oplogs](http://docs.mongodb.org/manual/core/replica-set-oplog/) in Go.
+mgotail is a simple library to tail mongodb [oplogs](http://docs.mongodb.org/manual/core/replica-set-oplog/) in Go.

 ## Documentation